uic-library/Python_Intro/_episodes/00-setup.md

 ---

 ## Software setup
+We will be using Jupyter notebook for this workshop.
+We install the Anaconda navigator.
+Anaconda is an open source distribution, which provides the easiest way to code in python, especially for data science.

+INSTALLATION:
+1)
 FIXME add/edit  install instructions (automated, see comment)

 {% comment %} to add automated software install instructions, add instructions available in the install instructions